-Starting and ending at the trentbarton Sixes bus stop in the centre of Matlock, this beautiful 4.3 mile route takes you out across open countryside on field paths to the pretty village of Bonsall, offering magnificent views along the way.
+Starting and ending at the bus station in the centre of Matlock (served by the TrentBarton Sixes service and Stagecoach X17 service), this beautiful 4.3 mile route takes you out across open countryside on field paths to the pretty village of Bonsall, offering magnificent views along the way.
 It then follows country lanes and shady woodland trails, passing the Heights of Abraham hilltop estate, through Matlock Dale, and returns into Matlock via Dale Road, lined with independent shops, bars and cafés.

 After approx. 50 metres, turn left onto a public footpath, signed for the Limestone Way.
 As you quickly leave the houses behind, head straight on up a set of steps and through a gate into a field.
 Continue straight on through the field, ignoring the footpath that leads off to your left.
 Take time to pause and admire the spectacular views of Matlock behind you and Riber Castle to your left.
 Continue through a squeeze stile, across a lane and straight on into a tunnel of trees.

 After the tunnel of trees, cross a step stile and continue roughly straight on following the clearly-signed footpath through a succession of fields for almost 1km, passing through squeeze stiles, another tunnel of trees and a series of gates.
 At a junction of paths take care to keep heading straight on towards a farmhouse (Masson Lees Farm); the path you need is narrow and enclosed by tall briar hedges on both sides.
 Continue straight on through two further fields to reach a small set of steps and emerge through a gate beside the farmhouse.